britzl/gooey/README.md

 		end), update_radio)
 	end

-**INITIAL STATE**
+**STATE**
-It is possible to set the initial state of a radiobutton:
+It is possible to set the state of a radiobutton.
+This is good for setting the initial state of the radiobutton:

     update_radio(gooey.radio("radio1/bg").set_selected(true))
     update_radio(gooey.radio("radio1/bg").set_visible(false))